- Candid Collab

 Practical Storyboarding Use Cases

-🚀Product Launches: If you’re introducing a new product, use a storyboard to structure your announcement.
+🚀 Product launches: If you’re introducing a new product, use a storyboard to structure your announcement.
 Break it down into pre-launch, launch, and post-launch phases.
-What visuals, messaging, and audience touch points will you use at each stage?
+What visuals, messaging, and audience touchpoints will you use at each stage?

 Watch the Masterclass for More Insights